marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/achar.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ACHAR, ASCII collating sequence, collating sequence, ASCII

 .. _achar:

-.. index:: ACHAR

-.. index:: ASCII collating sequence

-.. index:: collating sequence, ASCII

 ACHAR --- Character in ASCII collating sequence
 ************************************************